 How long are your semesters?

-Fall & Winter semesters are 14 weeks each.
-Spring and summer semesters are both seven weeks.
-Almost all nursing courses are available year-round to include the clinical courses.
+Fall and Winter semesters are 14 weeks each; select 7-week courses are offered within the 14-week semesters.
+Spring and Summer semesters are both 7 weeks.
+Almost all nursing courses are available year-round.

 How many credits will transfer?

 The Office of Admissions will review your previous transcripts to determine your transfer credit.
-There is not a limit on the number of credits that you can transfer, however, the University of Michigan-Flint has a 45 credit hour residency requirement to be granted a Bachelors degree.
+There is no limit on the number of credits that you can transfer; however, the University of Michigan-Flint has a 45-credit hour residency requirement to be granted a bachelor's degree.
 This means that you must take a minimum of 45 credits at our institution to be granted your BSN.
-This requirement is 30 credit hours if you are a previous graduate of UM-Flint.
+This requirement is 30 credit hours if you are a previous graduate of the University of Michigan.

 Can I start before receiving my RN license?

 Yes you can!
-You may begin to complete general education and Nursing Foundation courses prior to gaining licensure.
-Enrollment into the Nursing Core courses is not allowed until proof of licensure has been verified.
-Contact an advisor if you have questions about this.
+You may begin to complete general education and select nursing courses prior to gaining licensure.
+Enrollment into the nursing core courses requires proof of RN licensure.
+Contact an advisor if you have questions.

 Is this program available online?